paulmckenzie/working-notes/paul mckenzie.md

 The system was implemented as a series of server side components using Spring MVC for simple “plain old xml” services hosted in a Jetty container using JDBC, XmlBeans and Spring.
 Non-project work included the mentoring of two junior team members.
 I was also on the corporate Web Services Governance committee, which involved setting policies around project inception and assurance of quality of service.

+### BNP Paribas; August 2004 – November 2006
+*Senior Analyst Programmer (Permanent)*

+**Java J2EE, Spring (IoC, JDBC, AOP, JMS etc).
+Sybase (ASE and IQ).
+Web Services.
+Mule.
+Tomcat.
+Agile/XP**

+Senior analyst-programmer working on a bank-wide Market Risk system.
+We were a fully XP team, working to a three week iteraton cycle.
+Mostly project-based work migrating legacy applications to Java and C# system.
+Project lead on first phase of adoption of enterprise service bus technology (Mule) designing event driven application to track dynamic dependency fulfilment.
+Appointed as java technical lead for the team, I was responsible for code quality, setting up the continuous integration and encouraging the adoption of test-driven development.
+Primarily developing middle-tier Java, using the Spring framework, running inside a Tomcat server.